 Contact the Jamaica Bay Riding Academy at 718-531-8949.
 Horseback riding and lessons are available to the general public.
 (Year round).

-Neither the National Park Service, nor any of its units at Gateway National Recreation Area, including the Jamaica Bay Wildlife Refuge, will not and cannot accept injured wildlife, nor will we convey any wildlife to any other agency or rehabilitator.
+The National Park Service, or any of its units at Gateway National Recreation Area, including the Jamaica Bay Wildlife Refuge, will not and cannot accept injured wildlife, nor will we convey any wildlife to any other agency or rehabilitator.
 The NPS has no staff or facility for providing veterinary care to any animal, nor do the 22 sister park sites in the NYC area.
 You may wish to do a Google search of a wildlife rehabilitator in your area.
 Bringing injured wildlife to our parkland runs the risk of introducing disease and parasites.

 Junior RangerProgram(Year - round)

 Aspiring Junior Rangers can pick up the Junior Ranger activity booklet, and earn the Junior Ranger badge and patch at Floyd Bennett Field, Jacob Riis Park (summer season), and the Jamaica Bay Wildlife Refuge.

 Model Airplane Flying(Year - round, weather permitting)